atrisovic/weather-panel.github.io/tutorial-content/content/reduced-form-specification.md

-The process of developing a reduced-form specification starts with a study of the "true model", or data-generating process, that relates your dependent variable to your weather variables.
+The process of developing a reduced-form specification starts with a study of the "true model", or data-generating process, that relates our dependent variable to our weather variables.
 A crucial aspect of that relationship is the question of scale.

 Weather data products are generally available in *gridded* form, developed through careful interpolation and/or reanalysis.
 The grids used can vary in size across datasets, but they can be aggregated to administrative units like county, city, etc., using appropriate weighted aggregation methods.
-Think about the scale of your administrative units, relative to the scale of the grid cells.
+Think about the scale of administrative units, relative to the scale of the grid cells.
 If the regions are much bigger than the grid cells, a weighted average across included cells is appropriate.
 If the regions are much smaller than